DanielSpaniel8/file-rift/README.md

 }
 ```

-And this is how you would use that template:
+And this is how you would reference that template in your re_in file:
 ```yaml
 $obj[statue_knight; knight1; -256; 128; 0; 0; 1]
 ```

 That would be the same as writing:
 ```yaml